Health Library A to Z

 Transesophageal Echocardiography in Children

 Echocardiography is an imaging test.
 It uses sound waves to make detailed moving pictures of the heart.
 It shows the size and shape of the heart, as well as the heart chambers and valves.
-Transesophageal echocardiography (TEE) uses a device that is placed in the esophagus.
+Transesophageal echocardiography (TEE) uses a device, called a transducer, that is placed in the esophagus.

 Ultrafast/Electron Beam CT Scan

 Detailed information on ultrafast computed tomography (CT) scan, including reasons for the procedure, risks of the procedure, what to expect, and discharge instructions

 In a few weeks, your baby will have the cutest little belly button.
 But right now the healing remains of his umbilical cord need special care.
 Here’s how to make sure it stays infection-free.

 Understanding Eating Disorders

 At least 8 million people in the U.S. are living with an eating disorder.
 The overwhelming majority – about 90 percent – are female.

 Parents need to realize the rational part of a teen’s brain isn’t fully developed and won’t be until he or she is 25 years old or so.

 Detailed information on the most common types of upper respiratory infections, including common cold, influenza, pharyngitis, tonsillitis, and sinusitis